Towns and villages of the Deia Region

 The thermal variation of the water has a range of around 22 °C in autumn and 23.6 °C in summer.
 During the winter, it drops down to about 15.6 °C. The highest average sea water temperature is usually in August, September and July.
 The best month for swimming in the sea is in August when the average sea temperature is 26°C.

-The name of Deià (in Catalan) or Deyá (in Castilian) comes from the times of the Moorish conquest of Mallorca back in the 10th-13th centuries, as in Arabian language it was called “ad daia” meaning “hamlet”.
+The name Deia comes from the times of the Moorish conquest of Mallorca back between the tenth and thirteenth centuries, as in Arabic the place was called ‘ad daia’, meaning ‘hamlet’.

 The permanent population of the municipality constitutes some 768 people, where almost half of them are expats.
 However, this number is always increased by a constant flow of visitors, who come to Deià for its maintained authentic character.
 The local inhabitants thoroughly combine agriculture, the fine arts and crafts with tourism and an adequate urban development which is controlled taking into account the impressive landscape.
 Luckily, it is respected and very well preserved by the citizens.